The GoPro HERO6 is waterproof without requiring a separate waterproof housing. It’s rated to a depth of 10 meters / 33 feet.

 Is the GoPro HERO6 waterproof?

 Yes, the GoPro HERO6 is waterproof without the need for a separate waterproof case or housing.
-By itself, the camera is rated for 33 feet / 10 meters.
+By itself, the camera is rated to depth of 33 feet / 10 meters.
 You can add a Protective Housing to make it even more waterproof.

 Does the GoPro HERO6 need a waterproof case?

 The GoPro HERO6 is waterproof without needing a waterproof case or housing.
-By itself, the camera is rated for 33 feet / 10 meters.
+By itself, the camera is rated down to a depth of 33 feet / 10 meters.
 You can add a Protective Housing to make it even more waterproof.

 How deep can the GoPro HERO6 go?